wegiangb/NERC_EDI/README.md

 ## ·        AQ network sensors selected and location in network

-To do after hackathon
+To do

+• Analyse and optimise the pilot network
+•

-### ·       Task 1 Set up new AQ network
+### ·       Task 1 Set up new pilot AQ network and data collection

 ### ·       Task 2 Analyse and optimise the pilot network

-### ·       Task 3 Analyse irregular patterns in the network and impact the indoor ventilation system.
+### ·       Task 3 Analyse irregular patterns in the network and impact the indoor ventilation system

 # WP 4 Citizen Science Initiative and Dashboard that includes Emoji Air Quality Index Map

-Done in the Hackathon
+Completed

 ## ·        Template Method to target school with groups underrepresented in environmental science

 ## ·        Beginnings of the dashboard see http://airnode.co.uk/NERC_EDI/index.html

-## ·        Lesson plans for the citizen science initaitve
+## ·        General Lesson plans for the citizen science initaitve

 ## ·        Role out plan for the citizen science initiative

-To do after hackathon
+To do

-### ·       Task 1 Complete Citizen Scinece Dashboard to monitor measurements and present analysis
+### ·       Task 1 Dashboard development based on the WP2-3

+### ·       Task 2 The Pre participants evaluation survey with an advisory board, EDI group and citizen science experts

-### ·       Task 2 Tests or class lessons to analyse AQ measurements and pre surveys
+### ·       Task 3 Lessons and Tests for measuring and analysis with school

-### ·       Task 3 Mitigating experiments to reduce air pollution levels around School

-### ·       Task 4 Measuring experiments to teach pupils about measuring and complete more AQ measurements
+### ·       Task 4 Student Presentations and school dissemination

-### ·       Task 5 Individual analysis for pupils, parents and teachers to interact with parents the main influencers of pupils

 ## Dashboard Map